 cluster/, are not subject to inheritance.

-In the repo, the
+In the hierarchical repo, the

-contain two different types of subdirectories:
+namespaces/ directory can contain two different types of subdirectories:

 A namespace directory contains a config for a namespace.
 The name of the file containing the config is not important, but the config must have

 kind: Namespace.
 A namespace directory can also contain configs for other kinds of Kubernetes objects.
 A namespace directory cannot contain subdirectories.
 A namespace config represents an actual namespace in a cluster.

 An abstract namespace directory contains namespace directories.
 It can also contain configs for other Kubernetes objects, but it cannot directly contain a config for a namespace.
 An abstract namespace directory does not represent an object in a Kubernetes cluster, but its descendant namespace directories do.

 If you forget to add a config for a namespace to a namespace directory, or you add a directory to a namespace subdirectory or add a config for a namespace to an abstract namespace directory, the result is error KNV1003: IllegalNamespaceSubdirectoryError